-The Paediatric ECMC is located at the Bristol Royal Hospital for Children (BRHC) in the city centre.
-The hospital, a dedicated Children’s hospital, was first opened on the 22/04/2001 and was the first purpose-built Children's Hospital in the South West.
-Children with cancers up to age 16 years are treated at BRHC, with teenagers and young adults (TYA) of age 16-25 years are treated at the Teenage and Young Adult Unit, Area 61, at the Bristol Oncology and Haematology Centre.
-BRHC and Area 61 together serve as a Principal Treatment Centre for new cancer referral in South West England.
+Bristol Paediatric ECMC is located at the Bristol Royal Hospital for Children (BRHC) in the city centre.
+The hospital, a dedicated children’s hospital, was first opened on the 22/04/2001 and was the first purpose-built children's Hospital in the South West.
+Children with cancers up to age 16 years are treated at BRHC.
+Teenagers and young adults (TYA) of age 16-25 years are treated at the Teenage and Young Adult Unit, Area 61, at the Bristol Oncology and Haematology Centre.
+BRHC and Area 61 together serve as a Principal Treatment Centre for new cancer referrals in South West England.
 BRHC also works closely with smaller units within the South West Paediatric Oncology Shared Care Network on cancer care and clinical trial management.
-The Paediatric site accepts referrals for early phase trial participation as well as for bone marrow/stem cell transplantation from other centres in the UK.
+We accepts referrals for early phase trial participation as well as for bone marrow/stem cell transplantation from other centres in the UK.

 Our patient population:

-About 140 patients up to age 16 years with new cancer diagnosis in the South West received cancer treatment in the Paediatric site, with 46 patients with recurrent / refractory disease required additional treatment including participation in early phase studies.
+There are about 5.6 million people in South West England (about 1.2 million are up to 15 years).
+There are about 140 patients up to the age of 16 with a new cancer diagnosis in the South West that receive cancer treatment in the paediatric site, with 46 patients with recurrent / refractory disease that require additional treatment, including participation to early phase studies.

-The above figures did not include additional TYA population with cancer, patients referred from other centres for bone marrow/ stem cell transplantation or for consideration of access to relevant clinical trials.
+(Note: the above figures did not include additional TYA population with cancer, patients referred from other centres for bone marrow/ stem cell transplantation or for consideration of access to relevant clinical trials).

 Organisations affiliated with Bristol ECMC include:

-Bristol International Airport, Cardiff International Airport (nearby airports)
+Our nearby airports are Bristol International Airport & Cardiff International Airport

-Bristol Temple Meads & Bristol Parkways (train stations)
+Our nearby train stations are Bristol Temple Meads & Bristol Parkways